netbox-community/netbox/docs/installation/3-http-daemon.md

 !!! note
     These service files assume that gunicorn is installed at `/usr/local/bin/gunicorn`.
 If the output of `which gunicorn` indicates a different path, you'll need to correct the `ExecStart` path in both files.

+!!! note
+    Make sure these service files are running under the correct user/group.
+For example in CentOS you should change the user and group from "www-data" -> "apache"

 Then, start the `netbox` and `netbox-rq` services and enable them to initiate at boot time: